GoJS typings for TypeScript and JavaScript

 Typings in JavaScript files

 If you have a compatible editor, such as VS Code, you can use TypeScript typings in plain JavaScript, provided you have TypeScript installed.
-The easiest way to use typings is to install the GoJS npm package, even if you are referencing the go.js library from somewhere else, such as a CDN.
+The easiest way to use typings is to install the GoJS npm package, even if you are referencing the go.js library from somewhere else, such as from your own server.
 And of course you must also install TypeScript in your project, or globally.

 npm i typescript --save-dev